vitaliihonta/landing/mdoc/input/workflows-activities.md

 That's it!
 Once you run the worker program, it will start picking up workflows you previously scheduled for execution.

 ## Temporal UI
-After you scheduled workflow execution and started the worker process, go ahead to Temporal UI on `http://localhost:8233`.
+After you schedule workflow execution and start the worker process, go ahead to Temporal UI on `http://localhost:8233`.

-Once you open it, you'll see a list of workflow execution created on the Temporal Server:
+Once you open it, you'll see a list of workflow executions created on the Temporal Server:

 ![Workflows listing](/images/workflows-and-activities/workflows_list.png)

 You can navigate to workflow details by clicking on the workflow run.
-On this page, you'll see the information about the workflow, such as *Workflow ID*, *Task Queue*, *Workflow Type*, the input parameters and the workflow result (or error if it failed).
+On this page, you'll see the information about the workflow, such as *Workflow ID*, *Task Queue*, *Workflow Type*, the input parameters, and the workflow result (or error if it failed).

 ![Workflow details](/images/workflows-and-activities/workflow_details.png)

 Scroll down to see the *Workflow Execution History*.
 It contains a detailed log of activities invocation, activity input parameters, and activity results as well.
 The history also contains the number of retries performed (if any) and error stack traces if something fails.

 ![Workflow history](/images/workflows-and-activities/workflow_history.png)

+## Homework
+I suggest you experiment with the example to learn Temporal basics better 🙃 Here is what you can try:
+- Define your own activity, providing additional functionality, and use it in the `YoutubePullerWorkflow`💡
+- Introduce random errors in the activities code.
+Take a look at how Temporal performs retries and handles them 🔄
+- Kill the worker process in the middle of the Workflow Execution.
+Observe how the Workflow Execution is later resumed once you start a new worker 💪

+I hope you'll enjoy it!

 ## What's next
 In the next post in the series, you will get familiar with Workflow building parts, such as *Query methods*, *Signal methods*, etc.